 Resolved -

 This incident has been resolved.
-We observed STripe connector sync success rates returning to normal levels, and syncs are now running as expected.
+We have observed that error rates have returned to normal levels, and the service is operating as expected.

 Incident Summary